Using the NCCL Net plugin API#

 can (and will) be larger than the size of theisend

 operation.
-However, if the receive size is smaller than the send size this is an error.
+However, it is an error if the receive size is smaller than the send size.Note

-For a given connection, send/receive operations should always match in the order they were posted.
-Tags provided for receive operations are only used to assign a given send operation to one of the buffers of the first (multi-)receive in the queue, not to allow for out-of-order tag matching on any receive operation posted.
+For a given connection, send and receive operations should always match in the order they were posted.
+Tags provided for receive operations are only used to assign a given send operation to one of the buffers of the first (multi-)receive operation in the queue, not to allow for out-of-order tag matching on any receive operation posted.

 test